 Marshfield is the investment adviser to the Marshfield Concentrated Opportunity Fund (the "Fund"), which is a separate series of Ultimus Managers Trust, an open-end management investment company registered under the Investment Company Act of 1940.
-Marshfield has overall supervisory responsibility for the general management of the Fund's securities portfolio, and we do not believe that this relationship creates a material conflict of interest for Marshfield.
+Marshfield has overall supervisory responsibility for the general management of the Fund's securities portfolio, and the Fund is managed according to the same investment philosophy and discipline as our Core Value Equity Strategy discussed in Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss above.
+Marshfield does not believe that this relationship creates a material conflict of interest for Marshfield.
 See Item 6 - Performance-Based Fees and Side-By-Side Management above for a description of how we generally address conflicts relating to managing accounts with similar strategies.

-Item 11 - Code of Ethics, Participation or Interest in Client Transactions and Personal Trading ethics that (i) sets the standard of business conduct that we require of our employees, (ii) requires personnel to comply with applicable federal securities laws, and (iii) contains provisions regulating personal securities transactions by personnel.
-The Code of Ethics, together with other related policies, requires all Marshfield personnel to maintain the following standards of behavior:
+Item 11 - Code of Ethics, Participation or Interest in Client Transactions and Personal Trading

+Marshfield has adopted a Code of Ethics (the "Code of Ethics") pursuant to Rule 204A-1 under the Advisers Act.
+Rule 204A-1 requires us to establish, maintain and enforce a written code of ethics that (i) sets the standard of business conduct that we require of our employees, (ii) requires personnel to comply with applicable federal securities laws, and (iii) contains provisions regulating personal securities transactions by personnel.
+Marshfield's personnel are required to certify their compliance with the Code of Ethics upon the commencement of their employment and at least annually thereafter.